Warbo/chriswarbo-net/projects/activecode/index.md

 ```
 ````

-As you can see, these get rendered in monospaced fonts.
-Code blocks can have "attributes", "classes" and an "id", like this:
+As you can see, by default these get rendered in monospaced fonts.
+The "inline" form, as the name suggests, gets rendered as part of any surrounding text `like this`.
+The other two forms make "blocks", which get rendered like separate paragraphs.

+Code blocks can have "attributes", "classes" and an "id".
+In markdown, these look like:

 ````bash
 ```{#SomeID .SomeClass .AnotherClass Attribute1="Value1" Attribute2="Value2"}